 Once you have completed the screening matrix, you can convene the Search Committee.
 This can be done immediately following the application review date included on the position posting or after the posting close date.
 The Search Committee will assist in the initial screening.
 Once this initial screening is completed by the Search Committee, you will all conduct an intensive screening, looking through the matrices for candidates that meet not only the minimum qualifications listed in the position posting, but any who additionally meet the preferred qualifications.
 This intensive screening should be done with the purpose of identifying semi-finalists.
 Keep in mind that an acceptable reason for non-selection is required for each unsuccessful applicants and must be specific and job-related.

-If you decide that your specific pool and/or posting would benefit from conducting a skype/phone interview, the Search Committee should develop questions for these interviews.
+If you decide that your specific pool and/or posting would benefit from conducting a virtual/video or phone interview, the Search Committee should develop questions for these interviews.
 Remember, every candidate must be asked the same set of questions [DOC] in the interest of fairness.
-Once you complete your skype/phone interviews, the Search Committee should convene again to complete their Candidate Evaluation Form [DOC] from the skype/phone interviews and to narrow the pool to three - five finalists to bring to campus.
+Once you complete your virtual/phone interviews, the Search Committee should convene again to complete their Candidate Evaluation Form [DOC] from the skype/phone interviews and to narrow the pool to three-five finalists to bring to campus.